catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

  - `echo "lowercase text" | tr a-z A-Z`
 	- the character sets arguments can be
 		- enumerated list `ABCDEFGHIJ`
-		- character range (subjec to same possible issues with ordering depending on locale)
+		- character range (subject to same possible issues with ordering depending on locale)
-		- POSIX character classes like
+		- POSIX character classes
 	- the sets can have unequal lenghts
-		- `echo "lowercase" | tr [:lower:] A` - will transform all chars in A's
+		- `echo "lowercase" | tr [:lower:] A` - will transform all lowercase chars in A's
 		- `echo "hello" | tr [a-e] [A-E]` - will yield "hEllo"

 It also has an option to delete characters from the input.